Tax Planning in Lexington, KY

 • Use a Company Vehicle —

-Based on your Lexington, KY business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
+Depending on your business activities in Lexington, KY, both you and your employees could use a company vehicle and deduct the associated costs.
 This deduction can be made in two ways:

 • Consider Fringe Benefits For Your Employees —